-The RTO must provide the Province with revised (updated) Schedules "C2" and "D2" for the fiscal year April 1, 2014 to March 31, 2015.
-If the Province is satisfied, in its sole and absolute discretion, with the revised schedules, the Province will communicate its satisfaction to the RTO at which time the schedules will form part of this Agreement from the date of such notice.
+The RTO must provide the Province with Schedules "C" and "D" for the fiscal year April 1, 2015 to March 31, 2016.
+If the Province is satisfied, in its sole and absolute discretion, with the schedules, the Province will communicate its satisfaction to the RTO.

-Multi-year TPAs provide multi-year funding commitments, but the funding is divided by fiscal year and annual allocations still need to be expensed within each fiscal year.
-For any activities that span over more than one fiscal year, the RTOs are required to allocate appropriate funds in each year from the corresponding budget.
 Any unused funding allocated for an initiative in one year cannot be carried over into the next fiscal year.
 Based on the year-end reconciliation, any unused funding or any funding used for in-eligible expenses may be recovered by the Ministry.